shivihvs/Sorting-Searching-including-some-hackerank-solutions-in-c/README.md

 Linear search is a very simple search algorithm.
 In this type of search, a sequential search is made over all items one by one.

 [8:-SELECTION SORT:
 This code implements selection sort algorithm to arrange numbers of an array in ascending order.
-With a little modification, it will arrange numbers in descending order.](Selection Sort.cpp)
+With a little modification, it will arrange numbers in descending order.](SelectionSort.cpp)